 If I had gone to a doctor at this stage in my life, I would very likely have been diagnosed with depression and offered medical treatment.
 You might think that this makes no sense, as it is obvious that my pain was strongly related to the situation I was in.
 However, the fact is that a particular life situation or circumstances do not qualify as primary factors for a diagnosis.
 You may wonder what a diagnosis is based on if not a patient's very personal life history and life situation.
 Good question.

 Well, who is diagnosed with what is defined by the International Classification of Diseases (ICD).
-The ICD system is used by the UK and other members of the WHO.
-However, British psychotherapists and psychiatrists often consult the Diagnostic and Statistical Manual of Mental Disorders (DSM).
-The DSM-5 (Diagnostic Statistical Manual, Issue 5) is a thick, blue book written, monitored and regularly updated by the American Psychiatric Association (APA).
-The DSM is essentially based on the ICD published by the World Health Organisation (WHO).
+The ICD system is used by the UK and other members of the World Health Organisation (WHO).
+However, British psychotherapists and psychiatrists often consult the Diagnostic and Statistical Manual of Mental Disorders, Version 5 (DSM-5).
+The DSM-5 is a thick, blue book written, monitored and regularly updated by the American Psychiatric Association (APA).
+The DSM-5 is essentially based on the ICD published by the WHO.
 For the purposes of this column, I will refer to the DSM-5.

 So, let's take a look at this 3.31-pound (1.5 kg) colossus of a manual.
 The DSM-5 contains the following criteria for the diagnosis of depression:

 The person must have five or more symptoms within the same two-week period, and at least one of the symptoms should be either (1) depressed mood or (2) loss of interest or pleasure.

 Depressed mood most of the day, nearly every day.
 (Check!)